transpose-publishing/landscapeStudy/analysis_notes.md

 peer review.
 It is also unclear, why the social sciences have such a big proportion of "Not specified", since above they mainly are identified as having double blind peer review.
 Thus it should be obviously in majority "No", unless the addendum "even if not published" leads coders to mark it as unclear.
-Here I guess there was no *explicit* statement on OPR, but implicitly it should be obvious.)
+The question thus is not clear, involving two distinct aspects:

+- Are reviewer identities revealed to the author in general?
+- Are they revelead if the paper is not published?

+The former should be clearly no for the social sciences (double blind), the latter might be rightfully "not specified".)

 Besides this disgression: for questions like "is there public commenting during